mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- some existing material here
 https://docs.google.com/document/d/1gouCAV1krGeR1zVBJ2FgHH1YqatK4GndaZWXKWaVHgE/edit?tab=t.0 -->

 ## Part Three - Synthesising and reframing the findings of this research for a broad audience

-**Implications for design and summative design frameworks**
+Returning to the gaps in existing research driving the question of this study we can see the importance not only of research exploring and analysing the development of socio cultural approaches to CGD&P but also on means to disseminate these practices into an atrophied but still extant grass-roots community, and via remaining funded communication channels.
+The following section prioritises key messages arising from this research and with an aim to frame them to be accessible but theoretically consistent with socio-cultural approaches.

 <!-- Different part of this thesis have addressed different research questions.
 This section aims to reframe findings further to communicate to a broad audience including facilitators and teachers. -->

-Returning to the gaps in existing reseach driving the question of this study we can see the importance not only of research exploring and analysing the development of socio cultural approaches to CGD&P but also on means to disseminate these practices into an atropified but still exant grassroot community, and via remaining funded communication channels.
-The following section prioritises key messages arising from this research and with an aim to frame them in an accessible but theoretically consistent way.

 <!-- Part one of this chapter addressed RQ1 ()  by synthesised the findings of Chapter 5 and Chapter 6 regarding a deep analysis of concrete and abstract
 In Chapter 6 addressed RQ2 () via a summary table of the varied uses of GDPs -->

-### What is relational agency and why should it be facilitated
+### How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?

-To address the under explored areas of agency development in existing research in CGD&P, it is of value to re-examine and synthesise the characteristics of the learning design described using the agency as a lens.
-Agency in this in game making community is seen as multi-dimensional and as a process located in community participation rather than an individualised property.
-In analysis the concept of relational agency represent an end point  achieved through building on and incorporating processes of instrumental and transformative agency.
-Thus it is tactical to highlight relational agency as an end goal for participant to reach, for designer to design for and faciliators to faciliate.
-Additionally, this chapter has explored a process of developing relational agency in a way which .
+Returning to address RQ3 directly, and the under-explored area of agency development in existing research in CGD&P, it is of value to re-examine and synthesise the characteristics of the learning design described using agency as a lens.
+Agency in this game making community is seen as multi-dimensional and as a process located in community participation rather than an individualised property.
+In this analysis the concept of relational agency represents an end point achieved through building on and incorporating processes of instrumental and transformative agency.
+It follows that it is advantageous to highlight relational agency as a guiding principle for varied stakeholders.
+For example, as an objective for participants to develop, for designers to design for, and facilitators to facilitate.

-Analysis of the finding were framed via a staged approach to re-mediating existing repertoires into new repertoires and an emerging game making idioculture.
-To help conceptualise this goal and process I propose the term relational agency by repertoire blending (RARB).
-This term based on the work of Gutiérrez and others [@gutierrez2020utopian; @stone_problem_2007] mirrors Sannino's [@sannino_principle_2015] concept of TADS (transformative agency by double stimulation).
+This chapter has explored a process of developing relational agency via analysis of the findings that were framed via a staged approach to re-mediating existing repertoires into new repertoires and an emerging game making idioculture.
+To help conceptualise this goal and process I propose the term relational agency through repertoire blending (RARB).
+This term, based on the work of Gutiérrez and others [@gutierrez2020utopian; @stone_problem_2007], mirrors Sannino's [@sannino_principle_2015] concept of TADS (transformative agency by double stimulation).
 It is advanced with a motive to provide an accessible framing and a metaphorical structuring to a complex process.

 <!-- - Stage One - Facilitating participants to import existing repertoires of practice
 - Stage Two - Engendering blending of repertoires
 - Stage Three - Recognising and encouraging emerging specialism and identity behaviours -->

-### Narrative descriptive of a proposed procedure for facilitation relational agency by repertoire blending (RARB)
+#### Narrative descriptive of a proposed procedure for facilitating relational agency by repertoire blending (RARB)

-RARB is a process which in the context of this study can be best described via three stages.
-In stage one the motivation is to create an inclusive learning environment where participants are able to import existing repertoires from other spaces in the form of competencies and interest.
-For some participants this may involve the use of designed affordances in pre-planned (by the learning designer) ways via instrumental agency, or they may cast around to find novel uses of affordances present in a process of TADS.
-As participants load their existing repertoires in the use of new tools a process of blending is already in process.
+RARB is a process which, in the context of this study, can be best described via three stages.
+In stage one, the motivation is to create an inclusive learning environment where participants are able to import existing repertoires from other spaces in the form of competencies and interests.
+For some participants, this may involve the use of designed affordances in pre-planned (by the learning designer) ways via instrumental agency, or they may cast around to find novel uses of affordances present in a process of TADS.
+As participants load their existing repertoires through the use of new tools, a process of blending is already in the process.

-Stage two involves a natural stewing of these repertoires in the melting pot of new third space (e.g. the game making sessions) into new repertoires.
-In this research the repertoires blending process leading  was facilitated by the favourable conditions provided by regular playtesting and other playful elements of the programme.
+Stage two involves a natural stewing of these repertoires in the melting pot of a new third space (e.g., the game making sessions) into new repertoires.
+In this research, the repertoire-blending process leading was facilitated by the favourable conditions provided by regular playtesting and other playful elements of the programme.
 These emerging making behaviours and specialisms involving interests and helping behaviours resulting from manifestations of instrumental and transformative agency may start to propagate via playtesting and other social and cultural interactions in the space.

-In stage three facilitators can recognise the use of novel and begin to help other participants to use that same processes by incorporating them into the learning design or in some way highlighting the possibilities they offer.
-The role of the facilitator here involves adding yeasts or other accelerants to allow the body of the emerging idioculture grow faster by making relational, socio-cultural affordances more visible to all participants.
-The culture should be kept warm by checking that such processes are not overwhelming, that they are optional, and maintaining a playful environment at this stage to allow this form relational agency to flourish.
+In stage three, facilitators can recognise the use of novel processes and begin to help other participants to use those same processes by incorporating them into the learning design or in some way highlighting the possibilities they offer.
+The role of the facilitator here involves adding yeasts or other accelerants to allow the body of the emerging idioculture to grow faster by making relational, socio-cultural affordances more visible to all participants.
+The culture should be kept warm by checking that such processes are not overwhelming, that they are optional, and by maintaining a playful environment at this stage to allow this form of relational agency to flourish.

 #### Summative table illustrating stages of facilitating RARB in this study

-The purpose of this table is geared more towards synthesis of approach in relation to creating relational agency through repertoire blending.
-As such characteristics and descriptions are more decontextualised.
+The purpose of this table is geared more towards the synthesis of the approach in relation to creating relational agency through repertoire blending.
+As such, characteristics and descriptions are more decontextualised.

 | Characteristics of design   | Design example and description    | Evidence & related research |
 | ------------| --------- | ------- |